-The Corporate Membership Program has been developed to provide a means for organisations within the Complementary Medicines industry to give financial support to the Australian Homoeopathic Association (AHA) and its work for homoeopathy and to receive recognition for this support.
+The corporate membership program has been developed to provide a means for organisations within the complementary medicines (CM) industry to give financial support to the Australian Homoeopathic Association (AHA) and its work for homoeopathy and to receive recognition for this support.

 The AHA provides professional services and support to its members, but more broadly, it is an active partner in promoting and advancing homoeopathy worldwide.
 It does this in collaboration with a number of companies and other organisations across the globe.

 The AHA is actively working towards seeking the recognition of the efficacy of homoeopathic medicine through the support of research.
 The AHA also works closely with broader CM sector organisations to achieve the profession's goal of having a place at the future discussion table regarding health care generally.